pereirinha/woocommerce-variation-details-on-page-product/trunk/readme.txt

 == Screenshots ==

 1. The settings' page is where you define which attributes will display variations on page product.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-1.jpg)
-1. Bi-dimensional metric system details.
+1. Volumetric dimensions and weight.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-2.jpg)
-1. Imperial system dimensions and weight.
-[Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-3.jpg)
-1. Volumetric dimensions and weight.
-[Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-4.jpg)

 == Changelog ==

+= 3.3.1 =
+* Make sure that front end only runs on variable products

 = 3.3.0 =
 * Move options within Product tab